Yoga Day of Reflection: Discernment in Motion – Exploring Illusion

 Beginners and experienced participants are welcome!

-This is a semi-silent retreat.
+This is a silent retreat.
 Guests are expected to maintain a sacred silence throughout the retreat, including at meals, unless otherwise noted.
 There will be periods of discussion and dialogue as and when shared by the retreat director.

 Kimberly (Kimi) Nettuno, MTS, RYT, along with her oldest daughter, Hannah, owns Trinity Movement where, with over 800 hours of yoga training combined with a Certificate in Spiritual Direction from Spring Hill College and her continued studies there to earn a Master of Theological Studies, she brings the beauty of Eastern and Western spirituality together in the practice of Christian Yoga.